patc888/java_template/README.md

 Java Template

+This repo contains:

+* a sample Main.java program
+* a bin/run script that will execute the Main program
+* a Cucumber test
+* a Cucumber with Selenium test

-This repo makes it easy to start writing a simple Java program built using Maven.
+makes it easy to start writing a simple Java program built using Maven.

-1. Clone this directory
-2. Add the library to the pom.xml file
-3. Edit src/main/java/Main.java
+To build and run the tests:

-4. mvn package
+mvn package

-5. bin/run <parameters>
-# java_template
+To run the Main program:

+./bin/run